ishaan2304/Fitness-Tracker/README.md

 - Log workouts with details such as date, exercise type, duration, and calories burned.
 - View a list of logged workouts.
 - Save workout data to a file.
-- Load workout data from a file.
+- Load workout data from a file

 ## Installation